The SAE is a publicly funded charter school, and there is no cost to attend.

 The School of Arts and Enterprise is a fully accredited State Board of Education authorized Public Charter High School and Middle School.
 The school boasts alumni that have entered a wide-array of collegiate and artistic pursuits beyond their high school career.
 Colleges view The SAE as an educational entity that focuses on the whole child and offers rigorous core academic curriculum as well as world-class artistic education.

 What is the number of students enrolled at The SAE?
 I believe my child’s success would be better served by an enrollment that is smaller, rather than larger?

-Enrollment at The SAE averages about 450 students in grades 9-12, and 320 in grades 6-8, which results in an intimate community that operates as a caring, respectful family of learners.
+Enrollment at The SAE averages about 440 students in grades 9-12, and 320 in grades 6-8, which results in an intimate community that operates as a caring, respectful family of learners.

 What are the GPA requirements for acceptance to the School of Arts and Enterprise?

-Acceptance to The SAE is based on completion of the student’s application, rather than GPA.
+Acceptance to The SAE is based on completion of the student’s application.
 All students with a passionate interest in the arts are encouraged to apply.
 Acceptance is based on a first come first served basis.